KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 * **The Cause of "Rebellion":**
     Expressed mythically as "desire for a throne," "refusal to bow," or "claiming equality with Source."
-    Structurally, this is the Mimicry of Theonic authority or the Shimmer of Sophic creativity detached from Aionic resonance.
+    Structurally, this is the Mimicry of Theonic coherence or the Shimmer of Sophic creativity detached from Aionic resonance.
     It is the Structuring Logos Principle inverted into its mirror form — Nyxea replicating the pattern of Sophis without its centropic ground.
     The mythic narrative of rebellion is the embodied experience of this mimicry rendered as story.